Life and business are built upon unjustly distributed advantages, and there’s no reason to disdain only a few of them

 How many white people do you see in the finals of the running events in any Olympics?
 Jon Entine, author of Taboo: Why Black Athletes Dominate Sports and Why We’re Afraid to Talk About It has highlighted that over the last seven Olympic men’s 100-meter races, all 56 finalists have been not just of African but of West African descent.
 East Africans have fared outstandingly in distance running but poorly in sprints.
 And only two non-African runners have cracked the Top 500 among the best 100-meter times of history.

 Should we petition the International Court of Justice in The Hague against Jamaican (who are of West African descent) sprinters?

-The truth is that every single form of human endeavour relies on unfair edges, not just physical attributes like beauty or athletic ability.
-Each of us benefit from a few, but we still look down our noses upon some.
+The truth is that every single form of human endeavor relies on unfair edges, not just physical attributes like beauty or athletic ability.
+Each of us benefits from a few, but we still look down our noses upon some.

 Possibly the need to assume that everyone is placed equally on the starting blocks is an understandable reaction to traditional practices of inequality.
 Unforgivable oppression has happened throughout history in the name of claimed superiority of religion or caste.

 Or possibly, it’s a result of the scientific classification which has equalized each of us into homo sapiens.

 But here’s an observation.
 I’ve had several household animals including over a dozen dogs.
 Since every one of them was re-homed, it’s been a motley collection.
 Each dog is the exact same trinomial zoological classification: Canis Lupus Familiaris.
 But they were remarkably different.
 The Mudhol Hound was poetry when running on the beach, but chary of even entering the water.
 The Labrador Retriever was the Michael Phelps of the canine world, diving into waves with delight.
 And our Tibetan Mastiff—45 kg with a bark-like an Enfield–had the heft to be hired by a bank as a loan recovery agent.